sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

   <img src="https://github.com/sergio94al/Automatic-design-of-quantum-feature-maps/blob/main/General_tech.png" width="500" height="400">
 </p>

-The goal of the technique is to achieve the quantum circuit that provides the best test data accuracy, as well as the smallest ansatz size.
-As the objective of the fitness function is the test accuracy, we force the circuit to be robust and to avoid overfitting effects.
+The goal of the technique is to achieve the quantum circuit that provides the **best accuracy** on test data, as well as the **smallest ansatz size**.
+As the objective of the fitness function is the test accuracy, we force the circuit to be **robust and to avoid overfitting effects, being quantum classifiers with generalization power**.

 Taking into account the ansatz size, our goal is to minimize it as much as possible in order to have solutions that avoid expressibility problems.
 This is possible because we code identity gates, which allows the possibility of eliminating gates, layers and even number of qubits in the circuits.